Policy Academic Governance Peer Review Procedure

 2. Confidentiality

 Peer Reviewers must ensure that they adhere to confidentiality requirements of all bodies utilising peer review including; universities, publishers and funding agencies.
 Peer reviewers are required to maintain confidentiality of the peer review process and must not disclose the content of any projects under review or the outcome of any review in which they are involved.
+Researchers must comply with requirements for storage or deletion of documents associated with peer review processes.

 3. Disclose and Manage Conflict of Interests

 Peer Reviewers must declare all material (relevant) interests and abide by any requirements established to manage conflicts of interest in accordance with the Research Code and other JCU Policies and Procedures.
-Researchers whose work is undergoing peer review must not seek to influence the process or the outcomes of the review.

 4. Training and Education

-Researchers have an obligation to engage in the training and education provided by JCU in regard to their responsibilities under the Research Code, including peer review.
+Researchers have an obligation to engage in the training and education in regard to their responsibilities under the Research Code, including peer review.
 Supervising researchers are responsible for developing research trainees under their supervision in the necessary skills for peer review and understanding their obligations to participate in peer review and conduct peer review responsibly.

 5. Breaches of the Research Code